pic

 Vector Operations Allocate and Break Loop Fusion

-A common scenario where loop fusion is prevented is when a single expression combines broadcasting and vector operations.
-This possibility arises because some vector operations yield similar results to their broadcasting equivalents, making it possible to combine these operations without dimensional mismatches.
-For instance, we show below that adding two vectors using + produces the same result as summing them element-wise by employing .+.
+A common situation that prevents loop fusion is when a single expression mixes broadcasting with vector operations.
+This occurs because some vector operations produce the same results as their broadcasting equivalents, thus precluding dimensional mismatches.
+For instance, adding two vectors with + yields the same result as summing them element-wise with .+.

 x = [1, 2, 3]